 - You create personalized content that appeals to your unique audience.
 If you’ve been struggling to create content that compels users to take action, building out a digital marketing funnel will give you the chance to create a piece of content that’s tailored specifically to them, improving user experience and increasing your chances of turning them into a paying customer.

-- You make the most of the traffic that you’re generating through your marketing efforts.
+- You make the most of the traffic that you’re generating through your marketing initiatives.
 The end goal for most businesses isn’t an increase in traffic – it’s an increase in revenue.
-Get a higher return on investment (ROI) on your marketing campaigns with a profitable digital marketing funnel.
+Get a higher return on investment (ROI) on your campaigns with a profitable digital marketing funnel.

-The way any digital marketing funnel works is through attracting visitors to your website, providing targeted content to users based on where they are in the buying process, and nurturing them until they convert into a customer or client.
+The way any modern digital marketing funnel works is by attracting visitors to your website, providing targeted content to users based on where they are in the buying process, and nurturing them until they convert into potential customers or clients.

-Most digital marketing sales funnels follow a 5-stage funnel known as the AIDAA formula.
+Most digital marketing channels follow a 5-stage funnel known as the AIDAA formula.

 These marketing funnel stages go as follows:

-This is the “top of the funnel” because it is the first touchpoint you have with your prospective customers as they are entering the sales funnel.
+This is the “top of the funnel” because it is your first touchpoint with prospective customers as they enter the marketing channels.

-Finally, these leads turn into buyers when they’re finally compelled to take action – by making a purchase, filling out a contact form, etc.
+In this stage of the buyer’s journey, these leads finally turn into buyers when they’re finally compelled to take action – by making a purchase, filling out a contact form, etc.

 This system works to improve conversions and create a happy client base that’s likely to generate more business for your company for years to come.